 Homeowners insurance and other liability insurance policies are typically responsible for covering the damages that stem from dog bites and attacks.
 Even though the insurance company has a contract with the homeowner, don’t expect the insurer to be eager to pay what it owes.
 Insurers don’t willingly hand out large sums of money to victims.

 This is the reason it’s essential that you have someone on your side with experience handling dog bite cases and insider knowledge of how insurance companies operate.

 If you’re just making a claim on a dog bite insurance policy, rather than trying to sue the individual dog owner personally, you may wonder if a lawyer is really necessary.
 It’s important to understand something about the way the insurance industry works: the insurance company isn’t on your side, and it’s not going to be eager to pay your claim.

 Insurance companies are businesses.
 They make their money by collecting premiums from policyholders, investing that money to make a profit, and—most importantly—keeping that money.

 Paying out claims like yours may be the reason the policyholder purchased the insurance coverage in the first place, but to the insurer, your claim is nothing more than a threat to their bottom line.
 Denying claims outright, or delaying payments and decreasing payouts to less than you deserve, is one way the insurance industry remains profitable.

-Maybe that’s why our original survey of Americans across age groups, genders, geographical regions, and income levels illustrated these disturbing realities of how the insurance industry is viewed in the United States:
+Maybe that’s why our original survey of Americans across age groups, genders, geographical regions, and income levels illustrated these disturbing realities of how people view the insurance industry in the United States: